 If you would like to use real butter instead of vegan butter, that would work.

-If you must avoid coconut milk, you could use your usual non-dairy substitution- if the milk is rich- like a vanilla almond milk or soy milk.
+If you must avoid coconut milk, you could use your usual non-dairy substitution- if the milk is rich- like a good organic soy milk.
 I wouldn't use rice milk.
 Too thin.
 If I had to use rice milk as the only alternative, I would choose a vanilla rice yogurt instead.

 |Soaking raw cashews to make cashew cream.|